rreece/markdown-memo/01-introduction.md

-Most of the heavy-lifting work underneath markdown-memo is done by the [pandoc](http://pandoc.org/) program, which does the actual compilation of markdown to html or pdf.
+Most of the heavy-lifting work underneath markdown-memo is done by the [pandoc](http://pandoc.org/) program, which does the actual compilation of Markdown to html or pdf.

 Most of the magic in the implementation of markdown-memo is in its [Makefile](https://github.com/rreece/markdown-memo/blob/master/Makefile),